ikedim01/proteinpredictor/readme.md

 - is very specific - side reactions are often only a few percent or less; the enzyme is basically grabbing the reactant molecules and holding them in exactly the right position to react!
 - many reactions are proceeding at the same time in a very small space!

 **So, being able to predict a protein's functions and properties** from its 1D sequence is very interesting!
 And, as mentioned, the function mapping this 1D sequence to its functional shape (and therefore to its functions) is quite complex.
 And, experiments on protein function are very difficult and expensive compared to sequencing - this starts to sound like the NLP situation!
-So, I thought it would be worth trying a version of ULMFIT on this.
-I did some searching and found one existing project applying ULMFIT to genomic data at https://github.com/kheyer/Genomic-ULMFiT - however, the experiments in this project used ULMFIT on DNA and RNA sequence data, so I decided to try it on protein sequence data, with the objective of usefully predicting some protein functional properties.
+So, I thought it would be worth trying a version of ULMFiT on this.
+I did some searching and found one existing project applying ULMFiT to genomic data at https://github.com/kheyer/Genomic-ULMFiT - however, the experiments in this project used ULMFiT on DNA and RNA sequence data, so I decided to try it on protein sequence data, with the objective of usefully predicting some protein functional properties.

-##Experimental methods
+## Experimental methods/Results

 **Building the data sets:** I used the Swiss-Prot database.
 This apparently aims to be a comprehensive and up-to-date database of protein candidates that have been reviewed by human experts.
 For each protein, we have (of course) the amino acid sequence, but we also have lots of other helpful annotations, including various functional information, and the level of evidence for the protein's existence (this is on a scale of 1 to 5; 1=protein level, 2=transcript, 3=homology, 4=predicted, 5=uncertain).
 The latest version of Swiss-Prot can be downloaded from https://www.uniprot.org/downloads - I used the flat-file (.dat) format as of Dec.
 3, 2019; the format of this file is given at https://web.expasy.org/docs/userman.html